In our Centennial Year, the WBA honored our history and mission by initiating a project to develop a series of new Issue

 Statements on topics of preeminent concern to our members and to all citizens.

 After much discussion, a consensus was reached about the topics to be addressed in these first, Post-Centennial Issue statements.
-Those eight topics are: Equal Pay; a Diverse and Independent Judiciary; Suffrage for the District of Columbia; a Flexible Work-Life Equation; the Equal Rights Amendment; Domestic Violence; Sexual Harassment; and Health Care.
+Those eight topics were: Equal Pay; a Diverse and Independent Judiciary; Suffrage for the District of Columbia; a Flexible Work-Life Equation; the Equal Rights Amendment; Domestic Violence; Sexual Harassment; and Health Care.
+An additional statement, on Family Unity, was added in October 2018.
 These issues focus on core societal concerns, and it is just for women lawyers to take a leadership role in advocating for improvements in each of these areas.

-These Issue Statements represent an initial effort, and are not meant to be static and unchanging.
-Rather, we intend that they
+These Issue Statements represented an initial effort, and are not meant to be static and unchanging.
+Rather, the intention is that they

 should be an ever-evolving set of statements about the WBA’s advocacy beliefs, to inspire and guide our actions toward a better